fg6/YeastStrainsStudy/scripts/README.md

-These are general info, for details launch each script with option "-h"
+These are general info, for details launch each script with option "-h".
+The results of the pipeline will be in this folder under "results".

 ### Scripts for long-reads only assembly pipelines #